kubermatic/kubelb/README.md

 Deploy the agent to every user cluster where you want to use KubeLB

 Inside the deployment you need to change the ClusterName parameter to its actual name.
-Also make sure that a namespace is created inside the kubelb cluster, so the agent can create the CRDs inside its cluster namespace.
+Also make sure that a namespace is created inside the kubelb cluster and has the label `kubelb.k8c.io/managed-by: kubelb`, so the agent can create the CRDs inside its cluster namespace.

 The agent expects a `Secret` with a kubeconf file named `kubelb` to access the load balancer cluster.